sven-hash/docs/docs/glossary.md

 **Public Key** - A large numerical value that is used to encrypt data.

-**Sphinx** - A cryptographic message format used to relay anonymised messages within a mix of networks, lightning networks, etc.
+**Sphinx** - A cryptographic message format used to relay anonymised messages within the mixnet, also used by the Lightning Network or something similar.

-**[Socks5](https://nymtech.net/docs/stable/quickstart/socks5/)** - An Internet protocol that exchanges network packets between a client and server through a proxy server.
+**[Socks5](https://en.wikipedia.org/wiki/SOCKS)** - An proxy protocol that exchanges network packets between a client and server through a proxy server.

-**[Validators](https://nymtech.net/docs/stable/run-nym-nodes/nodes/validators/)** - Secure the network with a staking token, defending the network from attacks.
+**[Validators](https://nymtech.net/docs/stable/run-nym-nodes/nodes/validators/)** - Secures the Nyx blockchain with a staking token, defending the network from attacks.

 **Zero Knowledge Proofs** - Cryptographic techniques that make it possible to prove something to be true without having to reveal the evidence.